Recognizing stigma

 • Genetic factors can predispose certain individuals to lung cancer, or protect them.

-• Other factors can cause the disease, including exposure to radon, asbestos, secondhand smoke or environmental pollution.
+• Other factors can cause the disease, including exposure to radon, asbestos, secondhand

 • Up to 20% of lung cancer patients have never smoked.